Athadu: Overseas

 The film was released with 6 prints in United States and was distributed by Vishnu Mudda and Soma Kancherla of Crown DVD distribution company.
 Because of the demand, another print was imported from India for screening.
 The film's first screening in the US happened at Cine Plaza 13 at North Bergen on the night of 11 August 2005.
 At Connecticut, a special screening was conducted on 19 August 2005.
 Initially one show was planned but because of the demand another show was screened.
 There at the theater, a turn out of 442 people was observed which included standing audience for 434 seats and about 60 could not be accommodated.
 Apart from USA, the film released in selected screens in United Kingdom, Singapore, Germany and Australia.

 Home media

 The DVD of the movie was released by Aditya Music under its Aditya Video Brand and won the best DVD award for its quality and is considered to be one of the best selling DVDs in Tollywood.
 After 7 years, Star Maa renewed the contract by paying an amount of ₹3.5 crores which was a record price for a 2005 Telugu film.

 Re-release

 Athadu was remastered in 4K with Dolby Atmos mixing and re-released in theaters on 9 August 2025 coinciding with the 20th anniversary of the film and the 50th birthday celebrations of Babu.

-Dubbed version

-The film was dubbed in Hindi as Cheetah: The Power of One.